Ashley68/apps/README.md

 phonebook
 =========

-Django Application for learning how to make an application that creates, reads, updates, and deletes data from a database.
-In this case it is an application to store contacts.
+Phonebook is a Django application that demonstrates how to create, read, update, and delete data from a database.
+In addition, it also uses authentication.